julietjaoko/julie-portfolio/README.md

 This website you're on right now!
 A fully custom responsive portfolio designed with clean layout and subtle motion.

+###  Oracle Bookshop Database
+A relational database management system used to store and manage university library books between the students, suppliers and university staff.
+It was implemented using Oracle SQL.

 **Tech Used:** HTML, Tailwind CSS, GitHub, Netlify
 🔗 [View Code](https://github.com/julietjaoko/julie-portfolio)
 🌐 [Live Demo](https://juliet-portfolio.netlify.app/)